voxpupuli/voxpupuli.github.io/docs/index.md

 * Release a copy of your module to the 'puppet' forge account.
 * Add the module to our [modulesync setup](https://github.com/voxpupuli/modulesync_config/blob/master/managed_modules.yml)
 * Add the module to our [plumbing repository](https://github.com/voxpupuli/plumbing/blob/master/share/modules)(handles travis secrets)
+* Ask one of the Admins to add the module to the collaborators Team on github

 If you have many modules you wish to migrate, this will be cumbersome.
 In this case we will generally create a separate group and give you